 ‘Anne Wolf goes beyond the ideological prejudices that pertain to “islamism”; she adopts a critical and rigorous approach to the history of Ennahda and shows that “islamists”, like any other ideological activists, are prone to change and mature, draw the lessons of the past, analyse the context and at the end enter mainstream politics, contributing both to stabilisation and democratisation.
 A sound, timely and objective approach to a movement that is becoming both a model and a key actor for any peaceful transition towards democracy in the Arab world.’ — Olivier Roy, Professor, European University Institute and author of Jihad and Death: The Global Appeal of Islamic State

 ‘This study is an extremely timely corrective to characterisations of political Islamic movements as expounding essentialist ideologies divorced from their contextual roots.
-Wolf’s highly readable and well-researched account of Ennahda could not have been better chosen to chart the diverse influences and trajectories of a movement challenged by the contemporary exercise of political power.’ — Clare Spencer, Senior Research Fellow, Middle East and North Africa Programme and 2nd Century Initiative Chatham House
+Wolf’s highly readable and well-researched account of Ennahda could not have been better chosen to chart the diverse influences and trajectories of a movement challenged by the contemporary exercise of political power.’ — Claire Spencer, Senior Research Fellow, Middle East and North Africa Programme and 2nd Century Initiative, Chatham House

 Anne Wolf is a research fellow at Girton College, University of Cambridge.
 She has published widely on Tunisia, including in The Journal of North African Studies and with the Carnegie Endowment for International Peace.
 She completed her PhD at the University of Oxford, St Antony's College, in 2018.